Take a look at what the area has to offer:

 - Stay in one of our charming bed and breakfasts, unique motels or waterfront campgrounds.

-- Stroll along our sparkling, revamped waterfront, rest at the Kinsmen Bandshell and Outdoor Amphitheatre.
+- Stroll along our sparkling, revamped waterfront, rest at the Kinsmen Outdoor Amphitheatre.

-- Glide into our beautifully maintained Marina, where our friendly and helpful staff await to greet you.
+- Glide into our beautifully maintained Marina, where friendly and helpful staff await to greet you.

 - Discover the secrets of the St. Lawrence River.
 Dive into the incredibly clear water to touch history.
 The shipwrecks of Rothesay and Conestoga rest in their freshwater museum.